Off-piste ski courses in Chamonix 2018-2019

-The itineraries are suited to good on-piste (groomed) skiers/snowboarders comfortable on red and black runs and/or for skiers/snowboarders who have some experience in powder snow right through to very good off-piste skiers/riders.
+The off-piste itineraries are suited to good on-piste (groomed) skiers/snowboarders comfortable on red and black runs and/or for skiers/snowboarders who have some experience in powder snow right through to very good off-piste skiers/riders.
 The guides can give hints and tips to improve your technique but this certainly isn't a lesson for beginner skiers.
 We wouldn't want to get you stuck at the top of a mountain and put you off skiing before you've fallen in love with it.

 As you'd expect from arguably the world's best ski resort for off-piste skiing the possibilities are almost countless.
 There are four main areas, each holding fantastic and beautifully varied terrain - everyone will have their own favourite.
-Whether you ski Les Grands Montets, Brevent & Flegere, Domaine de Balme (otherwise known as Le Tour & Vallorcine) or the Vallée Blanche ski area you're in for a treat.
+Whether you ski Les Grands Montets, Brevent & Flegere, Domaine de Balme (otherwise known as Le Tour & Vallorcine) or the Vallée Blanche ski course you're in for a treat.

 Fancy trying fun-filled pillow lines followed by the Dream Forest perfect for laps of relaxed gladed skiing when the weather closes in?
 Or maybe it's the limitless options of the huge open powder fields in the Flegere Bowl that peak your intrigue?
 Up for a thrill, try the steep and deep chutes of the Combes de la Vormaine or the classic Vallée Blanche routes for a day of un-pisted joy.
-The guides will choose the best routes for the conditions, supply all the safety gear you need and generally take care of the decisions and stress involved with planning off-piste adventures.
+The guides will choose the best courses for the conditions, supply all the safety gear you need and generally take care of the decisions and stress involved with planning off-piste adventures.
 You just get to concentrate on your skiing/riding with a broad smile across your chops.

-So what are my off-piste options?
+So what are my off-piste course options?

-Presentation during the welcome drink: introduction to the Chamonix Valley, weather forecast & ski areas and suggested guided program
+Presentation during the welcome drink: an introduction to the Chamonix Valley, weather forecast & ski areas and suggested guided program

 Exclusive service including private minibus – mountain guides (or ski instructor if needed) – safety equipment for off-piste skiing